arnav127/menumaker/README.md

 ## Method
 - Place the files in your working directory.
 - Include the header file menu.h.
-		 `#include "menu.h"`
+		 `#include "mmaker.h"`
 - Make an object of class menu where the menu has to be created.
 	`menu obj;`
 - Add entries to the menu class using the function add.
 The default values for return value is assigned serial number wise and the default description is null.
  `obj.add("Entry Name", return_value, "Description");`
  The return value and description are optional.
-Entries can also be added as: `obj.add("Entry Name");`
+Entries can also be added as: `obj.add("Entry Name", return_value);` or `obj.add("Entry Name");`
- - After adding all the menu entries call the function display, which returns an integer value corresponding to the menu entry number which can then be used for switch case comparison.
+ - After adding all the menu entries call the function display, which returns an integer value corresponding to the menu entry number which can then be used to call the appropriate function.
   `int x = obj.display();`